kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 # Conclusion

 That's it!
-With these bits of code we can instantiate a controller and provide our unit tests an `HttpClient` which will route requests to the correct endpoint.
-Now we can remove those pesky mocks and rely on the actual controllers logic.
+With these bits of code, we can instantiate a controller and provide our unit tests an `HttpClient` which will route requests to the correct endpoint.
+Now we can remove those pesky mocks and rely on the actual controller’s logic.
 In the next post we'll go about modifying some mock styled tests into fake based tests.

 # Code